Train Resistance

 To start a train the locomotive must produce enough tractive force to overcome the following two factors:

-• Vehicle Internal Resistance - this is the resistance to movement by the wheel bearing.
-Depending upon the weight per axle, the bearing type and the temperature of the bearings, which is in turn a function of both the ambient temperature and the length of time the equipment has been stopped, starting resistance for "solid" type bearings may be as high as 35 lbs per ton (US) below 30 degrees F. An average value for light and heavy cars of 25 lbs per ton (US) at starting is sometimes considered a "reasonable" value for above-freezing temperatures.
+both the ambient temperature and the length of time the equipment has been stopped, starting resistance for "solid" type bearings may be as high as 35 lbs per ton (US) below 30 degrees F. An average value for light and heavy cars of 25 lbs per ton (US) at starting is sometimes considered a "reasonable" value for above-freezing temperatures.
 The starting resistance of roller bearings is much lower, and a general resistance value of 5 lb/ton (US) (or less) might be considered a satisfactory estimate for roller-bearing equipment at above-freezing temperatures.

-• Track Resistance - can be caused by the flattening of the wheel tyre, and the rail at the point of contact.
+The vehicle internal resistance of the train will typically reduce as the wheel bearing heats up as the vehicle is in motion. - Track Resistance - can be caused by the flattening of the wheel tyre, and the rail at the point of contact.
 However modern steel wheels are considered hard enough to make this factor insignificant.
 Hence the principal track resistance comes about as a result of the depression or downward deflection of the track due to the weight of the wagon.
 The amount of depression will vary due to the axle weights on the track, and how rigid the design of the track is.
 The diagram below demonstrates an exagerated depression of the track (blue line) due to the weight of the wagon.
 As can be imagined, as the train starts, each wheel in the train must climb a small gradient.
 When the train starts moving and the speed of the train increases, the track tends to "flatten" out, and eventually only the leading wheels of the train depress the track.

 Dendy Marshall in his work on train resistance published the following formulas to calculate the starting resistance.